 Removal from Classes

-Students with a balance of $1,000 or greater for fall or spring may also be removed from their classes (or $200 or greater for the summer semester).
+Students with a balance of $1,000 or greater may also be removed from their classes (or $200 or greater for the summer semester).
 Students are sent multiple billing notifications and/or payment reminders with information on what they must do to remain in their classes for the semester - as well as deadlines they must meet.

 If a student is removed from their classes, notification is sent to their MIX email (via their WVU Portal with instructions on how they can reestablish their schedule as well as applicable deadlines for reinstatement.

 If a debt is outstanding, you can be placed in collections.
 We attempt to prevent this by contacting you by email, paper bills, and other various communications.
 If you have an outstanding debt, please contact us through the WVU Hub to discuss payment.